dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 --------

 Indexing here will depend on the model for the experiment being reasonably accurate.
-Provided that the lattices overlap in the reciprocal lattice view above, the indexing should be straightforward and will guarantee that all lattices are consistently indexed as a single matrix is used.
+Here the lattices overlap in the reciprocal lattice view above, the indexing should be straightforward and will guarantee that all lattices are consistently indexed as a single matrix is used.

+.. note:: if the lattices _do not_ align in reciprocal space for your data then processing sweeps independently is likely to be needed

 .. code-block:: bash

    dials.index imported.expt strong.refl

-Without any additional input, the indexing will determine the most appropriate primitive (i.e. triclinic) lattice parameters and orientation which desctibe the observed reciprocal lattice positions.
+Without any additional input, the indexing will determine the most appropriate primitive (i.e. triclinic) lattice parameters and orientation which describe the observed reciprocal lattice positions.

 Bravais lattice determination
 -----------------------------

-Prior to indexing the choice of Bravais lattice may be made, though this is entirely optional and all processing may be performed with a triclinic lattice:
+Prior to refinement the choice of Bravais lattice may be made, though this is entirely optional and all processing may be performed with a triclinic lattice:

 .. code-block:: bash